railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 To start the production of products, click :guilabel:`Start Production`.
 The raw materials are then consumed automatically from stock, which means that the draft ( ``Waiting`` ) movements become ``Done`` .

-Once the production is complete, click :guilabel:`Production Finished`.
+Once the production is complete, click :guilabel:`Produce`.
 The finished products are then moved into stock.

 .. index::